Andrea Carlo Ferrari: Education and priesthood

-Andrea Ferrari was born on 13 August 1850 in Lalatta.
-Paola Ferrari di Calabria Italia e sua Fratello Ferrari anno 1840 di palacio di Sicilia.
-Fratello Ferrari noto tutti a nome di Paola Ferrari di Calabria Italia anno 1900.
-Fratello Ferrari Noto tutti finanzia a Paola Ferrari. baptism was celebrated on 14 August.
+Andrea Ferrari was born on 13 August 1850 in Lalatta (now Palanzano) in the Parma province as the eldest of four children to the shoemaker Giuseppe Ferrari and Maddalena Longarini; his baptism was celebrated on 14 August.
 His two paternal uncles, Abbondio and Pietro, were priests serving in Parma.
 He received his First Communion in 1860 from Father Giovanni Agostini and received his Confirmation in 1866.

-He felt called to serve as a priest and was educated in Parma where he was to obtain a doctorate in theological studies in 1883.
+He felt called to serve as a priest and was educated in Parma, where he was to obtain a doctorate in theological studies in 1883.
 Ferrari received the first two minor orders on 18 September 1869 and the other two on 23 September 1871.
 He received the subdiaconate on 21 September 1872 and the diaconate on 15 December 1872.
-He was ordained to the priesthood on 20 December 1873 for the Diocese of Parma where he served from 1874 until 1890.
-He also served as the archpriest of Fornovo di Taro from 1874 until 1875 when he was made the vicar curate for the San Leonardo church.
+He was ordained to the priesthood on 20 December 1873 for the Diocese of Parma, where he served from 1874 until 1890.
+He also served as the archpriest of Fornovo di Taro from 1874 until 1875, when he was made the vicar curate for the San Leonardo church.

-Ferrari served as the Vice-Rector for seminarians in Parma and served also as a professor of mathematics and natural sciences in 1875 and later became its rector in 1877.
-He served also as a professor of theological fundamentals and ecclesial historical sciences as well as educating them in moral theological subjects in 1878.
-It was later that he published the "Summula theologiae dogmaticae generalis" in 1885 which proved to be a respected work in the field at that time and it was reprinted several times.
+Ferrari served as the Vice-Rector for seminarians in Parma and served also as a professor of mathematics and natural sciences in 1875, and later became its rector in 1877.
+He also served as a professor of theological fundamentals and ecclesial historical sciences, as well as educating them in moral theological subjects in 1878.
+It was later that he published the "Summula theologiae dogmaticae generalis" in 1885, which proved to be a respected work in the field at that time, and it was reprinted several times.

 Episcopate

-In mid-1890 he was appointed as the Bishop of Guastalla and he received his episcopal consecration as a bishop on 29 June 1890 from Cardinal Lucido Parocchi in the church of the Sacred Heart of Jesus in Villa Lante.
+In mid-1890, he was appointed as the Bishop of Guastalla, and he received his episcopal consecration as a bishop on 29 June 1890 from Cardinal Lucido Parocchi in the church of the Sacred Heart of Jesus in Villa Lante.
 The co-consecrators were Vincenzo Leone Sallua and Giovanni Maria Majoli.
 He took possession of his new diocese on 3 October 1890 and was later transferred to the Diocese of Como in mid-1891 after a brief tenure in Guastalla.
 In Como, he was noted for his dedication to the people and made several pastoral visits to see all his parishes.
 In 1894 the newspaper Corriere della Sera noted his "meticulous visits" as proper diocesan management and attentiveness while noting that "he talks well with a good voice".
 In 1893 he supported the appointment of Giuseppe Melchiorre Sarto – future Pope Pius X – as Patriarch of Venice and was successful in securing the appointment.